tolgee/tolgee-platform/README.md

 1. Sign up at [app.tolgee.io](https://app.tolgee.io/sign_up) or access your self-hosted instance
 2. Create a project
-3. Follow a guide in integration section of your project
+3. Follow a guide in the integration section of your project
 4. Have fun!

 ![Integration guides](https://user-images.githubusercontent.com/18496315/188818166-d70d4676-7bd2-4328-91eb-720add935ab6.gif)